Progress towards Big Society 'glacially slow', charities say

 "That's more expensive and not actually what people want.

-"So this is not an argument about cuts, but about delivering public services better."'New generation'
+"So this is not an argument about cuts, but about delivering public services better."

 He concluded: "If we reform and modernise public services, charities, which have a huge, magnificent history in the UK, could deliver more.